vmware-archive/vra-api-samples-for-postman/Event Broker/README.md

 ## Available Use Case

 * Get event topics
-* Register a replyable event topic
+* Registers or updates an Event Topic that can receive a reply.
 * Get subscriptions or active subscriptions
 * Register new subscription, delete subscription